openstack/openstack-ansible/doc/source/reference/configuration/extending-osa.rst

 `ansible-collection-requirements`_ file.
 Path to this file can be overriden through ``ANSIBLE_COLLECTION_FILE`` environmental variable.

-The Victoria release of openstack-ansible adds an optional new config file which defaults to ``/etc/openstack_deploy/user-collection-requirements.yml``.
+The Victoria release of OpenStack-Ansible adds an optional new config file which defaults to ``/etc/openstack_deploy/user-collection-requirements.yml``.